Broderick-Westrope/blog-old/src/author.md

 ***Share details about your educational background and any relevant degrees or certifications you have obtained in the field of software engineering.***

+- Left school after year 10
+- Cert IV & Diploma of Programming Digital & Interactive Games
+- Bachelor of Computer Science

 ### Industry experience

 ***Describe your experience working as a software engineer.
 Highlight notable projects or companies you have worked with, showcasing the range of technologies and domains you have worked in.***

+- Azenix / Mantel Group
+  - NIB: ASP.NET Core APIs, Buildkite pipeline config, AWS (Parameter Store)

 ### Areas of Expertise

 ***What are your specific areas of expertise within software engineering?
 Do you specialize in a particular programming language, framework, or domain?***

+- Open to all.
+Tried many.
+- Vue 3 (Composition API)
+- C#
+- Unity
+- .NET Core
+- ASP.NET
+- (Lots of microsoft) but not limited to this
+- C++
+- Python
+- R
+- Azure

 ### Achievements & Accolades

 ***Have you received any recognition or awards for your work as a software engineer?
 Share any noteworthy achievements that demonstrate your skills and contributions.***

+Not yet, but I'll keep this updated.

 ### Professional Affiliations

 ***Are you a member of any professional organizations or communities related to software engineering?
 Discuss your involvement and contributions to these groups.***

+Not yet, but I'll keep this updated.